Cultural change. Wholeness. Sustainability.

 Share new ways of looking at, and using, clothes through talks, books, our blog and social media.

-Offer courses to inspire and help people to use clothes as tools on their journey towards wholeness and Self expression.
+Offer coaching and courses to help people use clothes as tools on their journey towards wholeness and Self expression.

 Assist the shift to a new clothing paradigm through fabric and garment collections.